 One thing that scientists agree on is that climate change is happening, and is something animals will have to deal with in the coming years.
 How different species will handle it, however, is less clear.

-And there are other challenges that birds are facing thanks to human effects on the environment.
-One of these is the quantity of plastic in the seas.
+Another way we are impacting birds is through plastic.
 Birds have been found with remnants of plastic bags in their stomachs, which they have presumably mistaken for food.
 This can be hugely damaging, but there is at least the possibility of removing large pieces of plastic from the oceans to protect wildlife.
-Smaller pieces of plastic, known as micro-plastics, however, are impossible to move, and we don't know what damage they might be causing.
+Smaller pieces of plastic, known as microplastics, however, are currently impossible to move, and we don't know what damage they might be causing.

-Some microplastics are generated directly, to use in face and body scrubs, toothpastes and other beauty products, while others are produced when larger pieces of plastic break down.
-They are too small to be seen by the human eye, and because of their small size they aren't filtered out during waste-water treatment.
+Some microplastics have been generated directly, to use in face and body scrubs, toothpastes and other beauty products.
+Although microplastics are now banned from cosmetics, there are still many of them out there gradually winding their way into the environment.
+Small pieces of plastics may also be generated when larger pieces of plastic break down.
+Microplastics are often too small to be seen by the human eye and, because of their small size, they aren't filtered out during wastewater treatments.
 That means they wash down your plughole and straight out to sea, where they are an attractive food source for small marine animals.

 Cats are one of our most popular pets, with an estimated quarter of households now owning one.
 But compared to dogs, cats have been domesticated much more recently, so retain a lot of their wild characteristics, such as their hunting instinct.
 There have been few studies looking at the impact domestic cats have on wild birds and small mammals.
 In some regions of the world, such as Australasia, wild cat species were never present, so the introduction of pet cats has more risk of being problematic.
 Species they pray on are not used to avoiding them, so feral cats whose ancestors were originally brought over as pets have had a huge impact on certain native animals.

-Keeping cats as pets allows the number to rise far above the maximum that would be possible for a natural population as the natural processes that normally keep predator numbers in check- access to food and territory, no longer apply.
-Because of this, there is concern that cats could have a destructive influence on bird numbers even in places where wild cats have existed, although how big a problem house cats are is still unknown.
+Keeping cats as pets allows the number to rise far above the maximum that would be possible for a natural population as the natural processes that normally keep predator numbers in check – e.g. access to food and territory – no longer apply.
+Because of this, there is concern that cats could have a destructive influence on bird numbers and diversity even in places where wild cats have long existed, although how big a problem house cats are is still unknown.

-This article was written by the Things We Don’t Know editorial team, with contributions from Ginny Smith, Cait Percy, and Johanna Blee.
+This article was written by the Things We Don’t Know editorial team, with contributions from Ed Trollope, Ginny Smith, Cait Percy, Johanna Blee, and Rowena Fletcher-Wood.

 why don’t all references have links?